 In Bruges, the Beguin Houses are located at Begijnof 30.
 This UNESCO World Heritage site is one of the popular attractions in Bruges.
 The entrance to the Beguin Houses is via a small bridge and a gatehouse that dates back to 1776.

 You can visit on your own or it is included in a walking tour of Bruges.
-The 16 – 18th century white Beguin Houses are enclosed in a walled neighbourhood.
+The 16 – 18th century white Beguin Houses are enclosed in a walled neighborhood.
 They are now home to the Monastery of the Vineyard run by the Benedictine Sisters.

 The 17th Century Begijnof Church is dedicated to St Elizabeth of Hungary.
 The Benedictine Sisters conduct daily services in the Church.
-The Museum is located in one of the 17th century houses and houses items from the Beguines.
+The Museum is located in one of the 17th-century houses and houses items from the Beguines.